When is the Lord of the Rings TV series released on Amazon? Who’s in it?

 Within the Land of Mordor the place the shadows lie.

-One ring to rule all of them, one ring to search out them,
+One ring to rule all of them, one ring to seek out them,

-One ring to convey all of them, and within the darkness bind them;
+One ring to carry all of them, and within the darkness bind them;

 Within the Land of Mordor the place the shadows lie.

 With every message, an extra a part of the map is stuffed in.
-Might this be constructing to a significant revelation?
+Might this be constructing to a serious revelation?

 You may discover the map in additional element on the Amazon web site right here.